 The Outstanding Overall Oregon Marketing Program Award recognizes the best integrated domestic or international overall marketing program or campaign that attracted visitors to Oregon.
 The award was presented to the Central Oregon Visitors Association for its “Adventure Calls” campaign.
 Targeting young adults in the Bay Area and Pacific Northwest, the print, digital and social campaign connected with travelers interested in adventure, trying new things and making memories.
 Website sessions increased 141 percent and the California audience grew by 334 percent.
 Most telling of the campaign’s success, occupancy rates rose by 4.9 percent.

-The Oregon Tourism Leadership Award recognizes individuals who champion the value of tourism and whose leadership behind the scenes contributes significantly to the recognition and impact of Oregon’s travel and tourism industry.
+The Oregon Tourism Leadership Award recognizes individuals who champion the value of tourism and whose leadership behind the scenes contributes significantly to the recognition and impact of Oregon’s travel and tourism industry from instagram videos.
 Paving the way for the next generation to gain knowledge and a growing passion for tourism, Melissa Steinman, owner of the Kayak Shack in Waldport, earned the award.
 A Waldport High School teacher, Steinman runs and operates the Kayak Shack alongside her students in an effort to educate them on tour operating.
 She has also received a grant to fund tourism curriculum to allow students to learn more about getting jobs in coastal tourism and rural marketing.

 As I said yesterday morning nothing happens by accident at the Oregon’s travel and tourism industry, they happen because we have been deliberate, we have been strategic and we have been humbled.
 And I believe that for our family, humility is the most important.
 All of us, you and me, all of us, humble ourselves in service to one another and to the needs of our visitors.
 I was reminded during this conference of that very fact.
 I had a chance to meet Jennifer the owner of Cimmiattis a fabulous restaurant in downtown Pendleton and if you haven’t had an opportunity to eat there, come back, stay longer, do whatever you need to do.
 It is a fabulous restaurant, the culinary scene in Pendleton is really really blossoming, and Cimmottis is evidence to that.
 In talking to Jennifer the owner of Cimmiatios I also learned that the night of our awards gala, she came here, put on a tuxedo shirt and waited tables. ….She’s the owner of the restaurant in downtown Pendleton but she also came out here to help serve dinner, so that she could support and be part of that additional family so she could help put on a conference of this size here.